 For civilians, legal residence is generally easy to determine - look at where the person lives.
 However, the same is not true for military personnel.
 Servicemembers PCS frequently, but their legal residence does not change by being stationed somewhere without more.

-Colorado follows this principle.
-The Colorado Supreme Court has ruled that a servicemember who is present in Colorado pursuant to military orders, without more, is not a legal resident.
+Colorado follows the following principle: The Colorado Supreme Court has ruled that a servicemember who is present in Colorado pursuant to military orders, without more, is not a legal resident.
 Viernes v.
 District Court, 509 P.2s 306 (Colo.
 1973).

 Subject-matter jurisdiction is NOT waivable.
 So if you have two spouses, both in the military, with Texas and California as their states of residence, they cannot obtain a dissolution in Colorado, even if they were married here.
 Instead, they either have to get divorced in one of their states of residence, or one spouse must take steps to become a Colorado resident.
 The single most important step is completing a DD Form 2058, State of Legal Residence Certificate, which tells DFAS what state's taxes to withhold, and then filing income taxes in Colorado.
 Other possible steps are registering to vote, obtaining a Colorado driver's license, bank account, etc. Then, wait the requisite time frame (e.g. 90 days for a divorce) before filing.